vvscode/docs/docs/voice/voice-rest-api/callback-api.md

 **destination** is an optional parameter that allows you to specify or override the final call destination.

-[block:callout]
-{
-  "type": "info",
+> **Note**
+>
-  "body": "If you don’t dial the final destination, e.g. if you call another clinet and want a PSTN number to be called, then you need to specify the ‘destination’ parameter.", "title": "Note"
+> If you don’t dial the final destination, e.g. if you call another clinet and want a PSTN number to be called, then you need to specify the ‘destination’ parameter.
-}
-[/block]

 #### ConnectConf
 ```json
 {